 In most cases, the court will grant joint legal and joint physical custody of the child, keeping both parents highly involved in the child’s life.
 Sole custody is difficult to achieve and is generally reserved for instances where it is not in the child’s best interest to be in the custody of one of the parents, whether due to abuse or other dangerous circumstances.

 There are few things more precious than the relationship between a parent and their child.
 Child custody and visitation are two of the most complex and emotionally charged facets of family law.
 It is vital to select a child custody attorney with a track record of protecting the rights of each client and their children.
 Throughout the entire process, we will keep the negotiations directed at an outcome that protects your child’s interests both now and in the future.
 Our focus to always place the client in the best position to succeed.
-To schedule a free initial consultation and speak with a divorce attorney who has the best interests of your child at heart, please contact our California law offices today at 805-379-4550.
+To schedule a consultation and speak with a divorce attorney who has the best interests of your child at heart, please contact our California law offices today at 805-379-4550.